Ten Friend-of-the-Court Briefs Describe Severe Harms Caused By Therapists’ Attempts to Change Sexual Orientation

 The law, which was signed by California Governor Jerry Brown on September 29, 2012, prohibits state-licensed therapists from attempting to change the sexual orientation or gender expression of a patient under 18 years old.
-Anti-LGBT legal groups challenged the law in October, 2012, primarily representing California therapists who engage in these practices.
+Anti-LGBTQ legal groups challenged the law in October, 2012, primarily representing California therapists who engage in these practices.
 Those lawsuits are now before the Ninth Circuit, which will hear arguments on April 17 to determine whether to block the law from going into effect while the therapists’ lawsuits proceed.
 The law was scheduled to take effect on January 1, 2013, but is temporarily on hold while the Ninth Circuit considers the cases.

 On Wednesday, the California Psychological Association, the California Division of the American Association for Marriage and Family Therapy, and the National Association of Social Workers urged the court to permit the law to take effect because the leading mental health professional organizations “agree that homosexuality is not a mental disorder and have advised against practices that attempt to change an individual’s sexual orientation.”
 These and other mental health organizations supported the legislation and worked closely with state Senator Ted Lieu, the bill’s author, to ensure that the law provides clear guidance to state licensed therapists.